EloWord/hiveos/README.md

 ![Capture d’écran 2024-01-10 à 21 49 16](https://github.com/EloWord/hiveos/assets/155255722/b88dd2ed-77f6-45a2-86e9-9531f9628b03)

 ### Version 1.8.4:
-- Enhanced Logging for GPU Hashrates
+- Enhanced Logging for GPU it/s

 Hive OS:
 - Resolved issues with GPU hashrate reporting in the HiveOS Web UI.
 - Introduced a new feature: In cases where individual GPU it/s are not reported, HiveOS will now display an average of the total GPU it/s.

-*Known Bug Alert: GPU#0 hashrate display may show a decrease, but rest assured, the actual hashrate remains stable.
+*Known Bug Alert: GPU#0 its display may show a decrease, but rest assured, the actual hashrate remains stable.
 This is strictly a display issue and will be resolved in the upcoming release*

 ****** Get ready for the next exciting update - coming soon! *******